Kriti Kharbanda: Early career (2009–2012)

-Career progression (2013–2019)
+Career progression and critical acclaim (2013–2019)

 Kharbanda had four releases in 2013, two each in Telugu and Kannada.
-Her first release was Galaate.
-Times of India said, Kriti gives life to her role.
-In her Telugu film, Bhaskar's Ongole Githa, opposite Ram Pothineni she played a "typical town girl", Times of India mentioned, "Kriti Kharbanda looks cute and does a decent job of holding her own despite playing a character with little scope to do any acting."
+Her first release was Kannada film Galaate opposite Prajwal Devaraj.
+A critic for Times of India stated that she gives life to her role.
+In her next Telugu film, Bhaskar's Ongole Githa opposite Ram Pothineni, she played a "typical town girl", Karthik Pasupulate mentioned, "Kriti looks cute and does a decent job of holding her own despite playing a character with little scope to do any acting."
 Her next release was Kalyan Ram's Om 3D, the first 3D action film in Telugu cinema, both films did not perform well at the box office.

-Her career in Kannada, however, saw an upswing with the romantic comedy Googly, co-starring Yash.
-Her portrayal of a medical student was lauded by critics.
-Times of India said, "Kriti Kharabanda has given life to her character."
-Sify, in particular, praised Kharbanda, calling her "The heart and soul of the movie...who emerges triumphant on the big screen with some fine acting".
-The film went on to collect over ₹15 crores at the box office, emerging as one of the highest-grossing Kannada films in 2013.
+Kharbanda's career in Kannada, however, saw an upswing with the romantic comedy Googly, her last release of the year.
+She portrayed a medical student Swathi opposite Yash.
+Her performance was lauded by critics with G. S. Kumar stating, "Kriti has given life to her character."
+A critic of Sify in particular, praised Kharbanda, calling her "The heart and soul of the movie...who emerges triumphant on the big screen with some fine acting".
+The film went on to collect over ₹15 crores at the box office, emerging as the third highest-grossing Kannada film of the year.
 She stated that she received a lot of offers after Googly including two Bollywood projects that she had to refuse since she was too busy shooting for her previously signed films.
+The film earned her SIIMA Award for Best Actress – Kannada nomination.

-Kharbanda had three Kannada releases in 2014, her first release Super Ranga co-starred Upendra.
-Her performance in Super Ranga fetched her positive reviews.
-Deccan Chronicle wrote, "Kriti, simply adores the screen with her beauty and in the real sense, the beautiful kick for the audience."
-She won her the Critics' Best Actress Award at the 4th South Indian International Movie Awards as well as her first Filmfare Award nomination for Best Actress.
-Her next film was Belli, in which she was paired with Shiva Rajkumar, IB Times mentioned that, she is a treat to watch.
-Her final release of the year was, Tirupati Express, a remake of the Telugu film Venkatadri Express, Deccan Chronicle wrote, "Kriti Kharbanda who has struck hat-trick opportunities after her Googly success, makes another ‘beautiful’ comeback while filling the much needed glamour quotient."
+Following Googly's success, Kharbanda had three Kannada releases in 2014: Her first release was Tirupathi Express, a remake of the Telugu film Venkatadri Express.
+She played a techie opposite Sumanth Shailendra.
+Shashi Prasad noted, "Kriti who has struck hat-trick opportunities after her Googly success, makes another 'beautiful' comeback while filling the much needed glamour quotient."
+She then appeared in Super Ranga opposite Upendra, playing a modern girl Naina.
+Her performance fetched her positive reviews and S. Viswanath of Deccan Chronicle noted, "Kriti, simply adores the screen with her beauty and in the real sense, the beautiful kick for the audience."
+For the film, she earned the SIIMA Critics Award for Best Actress - Kannada, alongside nominations for Filmfare Award for Best Actress – Kannada and SIIMA Best Actress – Kannada award.
+Kharbanda's final release of the year was Belli opposite Shiva Rajkumar.
+IB Times's critic found her to be "a treat to watch".
+Super Ranga was a box office success, while Belli became a box office average.